Bernard Tomic: 2015: Third ATP title and top 20

-Tomic began his grass court season at the 2015 MercedesCup where he defeated Jan-Lennard Struff and Tommy Haas to reach the quarterfinals where he lost to former world number 1 Rafael Nadal in 3 tight sets.
+Tomic began his grass-court season at the 2015 MercedesCup where he defeated Jan-Lennard Struff and Tommy Haas to reach the quarterfinals where he lost to former world No. 1, Rafael Nadal, in three tight sets.
 His next tournament was the 2015 Gerry Weber Open where he lost to Steve Johnson in the first round.
 Tomic then played at Wimbledon as the 27th seed.
-He opened against Jan-Lennard Struff and defeated him in 5 sets.
-He then defeated Pierre-Hugues Herbert in straight sets to reach the third round where he lost to defending champion, World no. 1, and eventual champion Novak Djokovic in straight sets.
-Tomic then contested the 2015 Hall of Fame Tennis Championships as the 3rd seed.
-He lost against fellow Australian and eventual semi-finalist John-Patrick Smith in straight sets.
-He then played in Bogotá where he was the defending champ and 2nd seed.
-He played Adrián Menéndez-Maceiras following a first round bye and won in 3 sets to reach his 8th quarterfinal of 2015.
+He opened against Jan-Lennard Struff and defeated him in five sets.
+He then defeated Pierre-Hugues Herbert in straight sets to reach the third round where he lost to defending champion, world No. 1, and eventual champion Novak Djokovic, in straight sets.
+Tomic then contested the 2015 Hall of Fame Tennis Championships as the third seed.
+He lost against fellow Australian and eventual semifinalist John-Patrick Smith in straight sets.
+He then played in Bogotá where he was the defending champion and second seed.
+He played Adrián Menéndez-Maceiras following a first-round bye and won in three sets to reach his 8th quarterfinal of 2015.
 He then defeated Tatsuma Ito in straight sets to set up a semifinal clash with Michael Berrer.
-He defeated Berrer in 3 sets to reach the final for the second straight year.
-He then defeated third seed Adrian Mannarino in 3 sets to win his 3rd career title.
+He defeated Berrer in three sets to reach the final for the second straight year.
+He then defeated third seed Adrian Mannarino in three sets to win his third career title.

-Tomic was unable to capitalize on his success, losing in the first round at the 2015 Citi Open to eventual semifinalist Steve Johnson.Tomic next played at the Canadian Masters where he defeated João Sousa, Tomic backed this up by defeating world number 8 and reigning US Open champion Marin Čilić.
+Tomic was unable to capitalize on his success, losing in the first round at the Washington Open to eventual semifinalist Steve Johnson.Tomic next played at the Canadian Masters where he defeated João Sousa, Tomic backed this up by defeating world number 8 and reigning US Open champion Marin Čilić.
 He then lost to defending champion and 10th seed Jo-Wilfried Tsonga.
-Tomic's then played at the 2015 Western & Southern Open where he defeated Sergiy Stakhovsky in the first round, he then lost to eventual semi-finalist Alexandr Dolgopolov.
-Tomic next played at the 2015 US Open as the 24th seed where he defeated Damir Džumhur in 4 sets.
-He then defeated compatriot and former champion Lleyton Hewitt in a thrilling five set match.
-Tomic emerged victorious after trailing 3–5 in the final set and saving 2 match points to take out the match in 3 hours and 30 minutes.
+Tomic then played at the 2015 Western & Southern Open where he defeated Sergiy Stakhovsky in the first round, he then lost to eventual semifinalist Alexandr Dolgopolov.
+Tomic next played at the 2015 US Open as the 24th seed where he defeated Damir Džumhur in four sets.
+He then defeated compatriot and former champion Lleyton Hewitt in a thrilling five-set match.
+Tomic emerged victorious after trailing 3–5 in the final set and saving two match points to take out the match in 3 hours and 30 minutes.
 Tomic then played against world No. 12 Richard Gasquet and lost in straight sets.
-His 3rd round performance was his best result at the US Open to date.
+His third-round performance was his best result at the US Open to date.

 Tomic then competed for Australia at the Davis Cup Semifinals and defeated Daniel Evans which saw him crack the top 20 in the rankings for the first time.
-Following his win he lost in straight sets to world number 3 Andy Murray.
+Following his win he lost in straight sets to world No. 3, Andy Murray.